VIHATTeam/OMICALL-Flutter-SDK/README.md

 }
 ```

-You can refer <a href="https://github.com/VIHATTeam/OMICALL-Flutter-SDK/blob/main/OMICALL-Flutter-SDK-Sample/android/build.gradle">android/build.gradle</a> to know more informations.
+You can refer <a href="https://github.com/VIHATTeam/OMICALL-Flutter-SDK/blob/main/OMICALL-Flutter-SDK-Sample/android/build.gradle">android/build.gradle</a> to know more information.

 - Add these settings in `app/build.gradle`: